-Today, we’re showing you the easiest way to build a platform bed with legs for under $50!
+Today, we’re showing you the easiest way to build a platform bed with legs!
 This project is so easy and makes a huge impact.

 The old dark wood 80’s bed just wasn’t going to cut it, so we built a platform bed in one day for less than the cost of Thai food takeout.